 This figure showcases a few of the flow-charting symbols that are normally used in process mapping.
 In Excel and PowerPoint 2010, all these and many more symbols are available under Insert – Shapes – Flowchart navigation.
 For the purpose of preparing a flowchart fluently and quickly during process mapping, we can also take the help of process mapping tools or software such as MS-Visio, MS-Project or BizAgi.
 These programs are used for process mapping, flowcharting and process modeling.

 And that is how do process mapping.
-As you see, there are a variety of ways to do process mapping.
+As you see, there are a variety of Process Mapping Techniques.
 The most popular way is to create a flowchart detailing all the steps that need to be taken.
 A proper process map does not only contain the what but also the who.
 With process mapping, it is easy to follow a difficult process.
 The processes that Six Sigma practitioners improve upon are usually complex and requires process mapping.

 Review by: Ryan Mccoy